SurgT challenge: Benchmark of Soft-Tissue Trackers for Robotic Surgery: Dataset and Annotation

 \subsection{Estimation of bounding box size}

 A bounding box encodes a target region to be tracked.
 Therefore, if the target moves closer to the camera, the size of the corresponding bounding box should increase.
 Conversely, if the target moves away from the camera, the size of the bounding box should decrease.
 Therefore, to increase and decrease the size of the bounding box, the disparity information from the stereo annotation was used.
 Concretely, the disparity is the horizontal distance between the left bounding box's centre and the right bounding box's centre, on the rectified images.
 Using this disparity value, the keypoint is projected into the 3D space (using Eq. \ref{ch:framework:eq:3d}) and a virtual sphere with a radius of 2.5 $mm$ is defined around this 3D keypoint.
+The choice of a 2.5 $mm$ radius was empirically determined, as we found this region provided sufficient information around the keypoint being tracked, while still maintaining a small area on the soft tissue - a crucial aspect for surgical applications requiring precise tracking.
 This sphere is then projected onto the left and right images, creating elliptical contours on each stereo image.
 These elliptical contours are then enclosed by a bounding box, which is used to encode the position of the target tissue region.
 This process is illustrated in Figure \ref{fig:data_bbox}.
-Using this method, the size of the bounding boxes adapt to the distance between the target and the camera as desired.
+It should be noted that the disparity information was derived from manual ground truth annotations, and the annotators were instructed to avoid labelling drift from the previous to the current frame, thereby minimizing the potential for noise-related errors.
+Using this method, the size of the bounding boxes adapts to the distance between the target and the camera as desired.